Calvin-Ruiz/EntityCore/README.md

 # EntityCore
-Vulkan-based engine used to simplify use of Vulkan and manage entities in the GPU
+Vulkan-based engine used to simplify use of Vulkan and debugging.

+# EntityLib
+Use EntityCore and implement management of entities by the GPU for use by LaserBombon

 # Requirement
 Mandatory :